How long should I be in therapy?

 It's not clear if your decision to end therapy was yours or your therapist's.
 If a person is dissatisfied with his or her therapy or therapist, s/he needs to bring this up for discussion.
 You might have talked about the length of your therapy program, your impression that the problems have remained the same, or even worse, that you had become angry on top of the issues that prompted you originally to seek therapy.
 A good therapist will welcome this kind of discussion with his or her patient and will not be angry or offended that s/he brings it up.
 Talking about your goals and expectations and how realistic they are is also appropriate and important.

 Perhaps you can learn from your experience and search for a new therapist who can help you address the original issues (your obsessive-compulsive disorder, socially avoidant behavior, and depression).
 It is important, too, to bring up your current anger and distrust of therapists.
 Your primary care provider may be able to give you a start.
 You might want to consult with two or three new therapists until you find one with whom you think you can make progress.
 People will often meet or even work with a few therapists before finding one with whom they feel comfortable.
 Therapy involves a lot of one-on-one time.
-The personal interaction between a therapist and a patient is important, and building trust is a vital component of that interaction.
+The personal interaction between a therapist and a patient is considerable, and building trust is a vital component of that interaction.